-In 2021, Cleveland Rocks accomplished so much.
+In 2022, Cleveland Rocks accomplished so much.
 Here are some of our amazing highlights from a busy year:

 If you celebrate live music, or love someone who does, now is the time to support your local music community.

-Music Support Programming in Northeast Ohio
+Music HEADLINES in and NEAR Northeast Ohio

 November 6, 2023 // Fox 8’s Kenny Crumpton visits the Waterloo Arts District to learn about the efforts underway to preserve Cleveland’s music history, launch new artists and create a strong economic foundation for the future.
 [Fox8.com]